-Coca-Cola's LinkedIn Page regularly shares content from Coca-Cola Journey, the company's digital magazine that attracted over 13 million readers last year.
-Though two-thirds of Journey's audience is in the 18–35 year-old demographic -- with the largest subsegment 18-25 -- they see a lot of interaction from the company's 514,562 followers on LinkedIn.
+Coca-Cola's LinkedIn Page regularly highlights content from Coca-Cola Journey, the company's digital magazine that's churned out over 2,000 stories since its launch in November 2012 and seen huge success, especially on social.
+Though 59% the magazine's audience is in the 18–35 year-old demographic, they see a lot of interaction from the company's 917,000+ followers on LinkedIn.

 "You'll see more consumer-focused content go up on our Facebook page," explains Moye, "whereas you'll see more business innovation, jobs, workplace stuff go up on LinkedIn.
 That's kind of a no-brainer.
 It's obviously an older, more professional audience on LinkedIn."